Brazil has a moving average of 730 deaths per Covid each day; average of cases is the lowest since November | Coronavirus

 Brazil registered 885 deaths by Covid-19 in the last 24 hours, totaling this Tuesday (24) 575,829 deaths since the start of the pandemic.
 With that, the moving average of deaths in the last 7 days was 730 —the smallest recorded since the 6th of January (when he was at 729).
 Compared to the average of 14 days ago, the variation was -19% and points out a trend of fall.

-The moving average of cases, at 28,258 a day, reached the lowest level seen since November 2020 (see details below).
+The moving average of cases, at 28,258 a day, reached the lowest level seen in more than nine months (see details below).

 The numbers are in the new survey by the consortium of press vehicles on the situation of the coronavirus pandemic in Brazil, consolidated at 20:00 this Tuesday.
 The balance is based on data from the state departments of Health.